appins/BEKIT/README.md

 your server will run.
 Every block needs at least one `main` folder.
 All of the following commands need to be executed in a block.

+# Block opening commands:
+These commands must be typed before any others, they open a block of BEKIT code.

 ## `> onport` port
 Determines what port your server is running on.
-It must be entered before any other commands because it opens a block of code.
-It is typed outside of a block
+Stats it right afterwards.
+This is the cli method of using BEKIT

 ## `> save` filename
 Opens a block of code that is saved.
 It can later be ran by recalling it using